 Exoskeletons robots features, use, types, advantages and disadvantages

 Exoskeleton technology can enhance precision during surgery, It can help nurses move and carry heavy patients.
 It offers protection against physical damage and abrasion, it increases leverage, The design of exoskeletons aims to offer back support, since the user’s motion, and send the signal to motors that manage the gears.

 Exoskeletons can be divided into two categories: exoskeletons for upper-limb for assisting shoulder flexion-extension movements; and exoskeletons for lumbar support for assisting manual lifting tasks.
 The exoskeleton supports the shoulder, waist & thigh, it can assist the movement for lifting and holding heavy items while lowering back stress.

 The powered exoskeleton allows complex movements due to jointed appendages, It is powered by a system of electric motors, pneumatics, levers, hydraulics, or a combination of technologies that allow for limb movement with increased strength and endurance, It is a wearable mobile machine, It is known as power armor, powered armor, powered suit, exoframe, hardsuit or exosuit.

 The powered exoskeleton differs from the passive exoskeleton, the passive exoskeleton is not powered by a system of electric motors, pneumatics, levers, hydraulics, or a combination of technologies, similar to the powered exoskeleton, it offers mechanical benefits to the user.
-The passive exoskeleton technology is used in the automotive industry, It can reduce worker injury (especially in the shoulders and spine) and reduce the errors due to fatigue.
+The passive exoskeleton technology is used in the automotive industry, It can reduce worker injury (especially in the shoulders and spine) and reduce errors due to fatigue.